 Perhaps the most complex factor in understanding how your CPA Exam is scored lies in the scoring of each individual question.
 Not all questions are as difficult as their counterparts, and as such, each question is assigned a different value.
 Through the statistical analysis of candidate responses, the difficulty level of each question is determined and given a numeric value.
 The more difficult the question, the higher the question’s value.
 Therefore, a candidate who correctly answers 10 difficult (higher value) questions would score more than a candidate who correctly answers 10 easy (lower value) questions.

 Specific to the multiple choice portion of the exam, testlets are classified as either medium or difficult based on the average difficulty of the questions within the testlet.
 The first testlet you receive will always be of medium difficulty.
 If you perform well on the first testlet you will receive a more difficult second testlet; while those who do not perform well on the first testlet will receive a second medium difficulty testlet.
-The difficulty of your third testlet will depend on your performance within the first two testlets. *Please note that Multi-Stage Testing is not used within the task-based simulation or written communication portions of the exam.
-Additionally, your performance within the MCQ will not impact which TBS/WC you receive.

 As a result of the above four factors, it is not possible to compute your score on the CPA Exam based on the number of questions you answer correctly.
 You may, however, be able to predict the quality of your performance on the first and second testlet of MCQ by gauging the difficulty of the testlets that follow.